CenturyLinkCloud/mdw/docs/_docs/guides/mdw-studio.md

 ### 1.1 Installation
   - **Get IntelliJ IDEA**
-    The [Community Edition](https://www.jetbrains.com/idea/download/) works fine for MDW Studio.
+    Install version 2018.2.x of the [Community Edition](https://www.jetbrains.com/idea/download/previous.html), until [this bug](https://youtrack.jetbrains.com/issue/IDEA-203751) is fixed in the 2018.3 stream.
 If you happen to have IntelliJ Ultimate, WebStorm, or any other IDE built on the IntelliJ platform, you can use that as well.
   - **Requires Git**
     IntelliJ's Git integration requires a local installation: